Dó paper

 Dó paper (giấy dó) or poonah paper is a handmade paper indigenous to Northern Vietnam cultures, made from the inner bark of the dó or poonah tree (Rhamnoneuron balansae).
 It is a preferred support in some traditions of Vietnamese art.

 History

-Sources stake the first creation of dó paper as either the 3rd century or 13th century, after its introduction from China.
-The origin of the paper was the village of Dương Ổ in ward, Bắc Ninh.
+Sources stake the first creation of dó paper as either the 3rd century or 13th century, after papermaking techniques were introduced from China.
+The origin of the paper was the village of Dương Ổ in ward, Bắc Ninh, where local materials were adapted for papermaking.